-Chapter 14 sections are organized to address themes and content as contained in the IPCC-approved outline for regions.
-Regional climate changes assessed within North America are keyed to Figure 14.1 using italicized four-letter abbreviations (e.g., CA-ON, US-SE, MX-NW).
-The assessment addresses recent and future climate for North America, the impacts, risks and adaptation within sectors, key risks (KR), the nature of adaptation and sustainable development pathways as well as two additional sections on Indigenous Peoples and perceptions of climate change.
-Seven Boxes are used to highlight topics of interdisciplinary nature while four Frequently Asked Questions (FAQ) were produced in plain language for communication to the public.
-The chapter utilizes the framework as well as designated terms in the standardized process for evaluating and characterizing the degree of certainty in assessment findings developed through the expert judgment process (Mach et al., 2017) (see WGII 1.3.4) (references to other relevant chapters in this WGII report are abbreviated in this manner).
-The WGII Glossary provides definitions for terms and concepts used across the report.
+Chapter 14 sections are organised to address themes and content as contained in the IPCC-approved outline for regions.
+Regional climate changes assessed within North America are keyed to Figure 14.1 using four-letter abbreviations (e.g., CA-ON, US-SE, MX-NW).
+The assessment addresses recent and future climate for North America, the impacts, risks and adaptations within sectors, key risksacross sectors (KR), the nature of adaptation and sustainable development pathways as well as two additional sections on Indigenous Peoples and perceptions of climate change.
+Seven boxes are used to highlight topics of interdisciplinary nature while four frequently asked questions (FAQ) were produced in plain language for communication to the public.
+The chapter utilises the framework as well as designated terms in the standardised process for evaluating and characterising the degree of certainty in assessment findings developed through the expert judgement process (Section 1.3.4; Mach et al., 2017).
+The Glossary [Annex II] provides definitions for terms and concepts used across the report.